Become a Member

 BCHEA provides links and objective information on distance education/electronically delivered programs as a public service to those parents considering a government-funded program.
 While the students in these programs are not defined as “homeschoolers” by the Ministry of Education, these types of programs are one of the home-based options for enrolled students in BC.
 To understand the legal differences, read our Educational Options in British Columbia article.
 See below for some questions to consider while making this decision.
 Above all, make an informed choice based on objective information.

-2) Read from Good Resources
+2. Read from Good Resources

-3) Join a Local Support Group
+3. Join a Local Community Group

-We cannot stress enough the importance of attending local support group meetings.
+We cannot stress enough the importance of attending local community group meet-ups.
 You’ll meet a wide variety of people who are already homeschooling their children and have both experience and enthusiasm to pass on to you.
 Your local support group is the best place to go to ask those questions that inevitably surface and you can gain valuable insight into curricula, methodology, scheduling, record keeping, planning, or whatever other issues you might deal with.
 We have an informative article, Finding or Starting a Support Group, as well as links to help you find a contact name and information for a group in your area.

-4) Register your Child
+4. Register Your Child

 Other Things You Can Do